Frankston South

 In terms of cultural diversity, Frankston South records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Frankston South's population shows cultural diversity similar to the broader area, with 77.7% born in Australia, 90.2% being citizens, and 90.7% speaking English only at home.
-Christianity is the predominant religion, comprising 42.8%.
-Judaism is slightly overrepresented at 0.2%, compared to 0.3% regionally.
+Frankston South's population was found to be roughly in line with the wider region's average regarding cultural diversity, with 77.7% born in Australia, 90.2% being citizens, and 90.7% speaking English only at home.
+Christianity was the main religion in Frankston South, comprising 42.8%.
+However, Judaism was overrepresented at 0.2%, compared to 1.0% across Greater Melbourne.

 Frequently Asked Questions - Diversity